DOFLinx/docs/docs/getting-started/06_Upgrading.md

 2. At installation or upgrade, you may need to "unblock" the EXE file if you are using Windows 10.
 Just right click, properties, and unblock.
-3. Under Windows 8 and 10 you may need to "run as administrator".
-4. For the FP table link to work you will need DOFLinx to run with administrator rights.

-!!! note

-    From version 7.0 there is no need to run with administrator rights unless you run any of your pinball emulators with administrator rights.